 Overhead shot of a plate of sliced grilled chicken topped with parsley and lemon wedges on an oval plate.

-This easy lemon chicken marinade gives chicken a ton of fresh flavor thanks to just a few ingredients and a simple marinade trick.
-The ultimate in simple sauces, just five minutes of prep yields the most juicy, flavorful chicken you've ever tasted.
+This quick and easy lemon chicken marinade gives chicken a ton of flavor with fresh lemon, garlic, and parsley.
+The ultimate in simple, high-protein dinner recipes, just 5-minutes of prep yields the most juicy, flavorful grilled chicken breasts or thighs you've ever tasted.

 Ingredients